-Services usually last between one and two hours.
-The Liturgy of St. John Chrysostom, which is commonly used in most Orthodox churches on most Sundays of the year, usually lasts about an hour and a quarter, including a ten to fifteen minute sermon.
-Services during Lent (the fasting period before the Resurrection/Pascha) can run a bit longer, sometimes between two and a half to three hours.
+Our services usually last between one and two hours.
+The Liturgy of St. John Chrysostom, used in most Orthodox churches on most Sundays of the year, lasts about an hour and a quarter.
+Services during Lent (the fasting period before the Resurrection) can run a bit longer, sometimes between two and a half to three hours.
 Standing for all this time can easily intimidate newcomers.

 Not to worry!
 Most churches will have some chairs or pews if you find the amount of standing too challenging.
 No one will think any less of you.
 Honestly, they probably won’t notice.
 After all, that is what prayer is about.
 Inward focus on God and the divine, not on what your neighbor is or isn’t doing.

 Nearly three quarters of any given service is sung or chanted.
 The parishioners in Orthodox churches absolutely love to use their voices to sing to the Lord, so expect to hear a lot of it!

 A choir typically leads the people in a Capella harmony, though some churches (mostly Greek Orthodox) may have an organ as well.
 In some parishes, the congregation does very little singing, and allows the choir to do most of it.
 In others, the entire congregation will join in.
 Depending on the Archdiocese, musical style also varies.
 In an Antiochian church, music is chanted in a Middle-Eastern style.
 But in a Russian or Serbian Orthodox church, you might hear four-part harmonies.

 You’ll soon notice that the songs stay mostly the same from week to week.
 Before long, you’ll find you’ve memorized them.
 Then you can connect with God on a deeper level, which is what worship is all about!